Postpartum Massage Benefits: Nurturing New Mothers

 5. Blood Circulation And Decreased Swelling

 Pregnancy increases the level of body fluids by 50 %.
 After giving birth, it takes time to balance the body fluids.
-Sometimes, women experience swelling because of irregularity in body fluids.
+Sometimes, women experience swelling because of irregularities in body fluids.

 Postpartum massage is a great way to slowly improve blood circulation and increase lymphatic drainage, which helps the body balance and drain the excess fluid.
 With balanced and regular blood circulation, the swelling will wear off, and the body will return to its normal condition.